-Voices of Valor is an eight-session program (once or twice a week depending on the group) that brings together small groups of veterans who talk about music, their challenges, their experiences, and things that are important to them.
-Over the course of eight weeks the group writes the lyric and music, with help from two professional leaders, and records their original group song in a studio.
-One song is completed during each eight-session cycle.
+Voices of Valor is a nine-session program (once or twice a week depending on the group) that brings together small groups of veterans who talk about music, their challenges, their experiences, and things that are important to them.
+Over the course of nine weeks the group writes the lyric and music, with help from two professional leaders, and records their original group song in a studio.
+One song is completed during each nine-session cycle.
 At the end of the project, Voices of Valor has a CD Release Party for the veterans and their invited guests.
 Each participant receives a copy of the CD.

 - How much does it cost to participate in Voices of Valor?

 Voices of Valor is 100% free to all veteran participants!
 Music For All Seasons raises all the money to bring this program to you.
 We receive grants from foundations, corporations, and individuals who are committed to providing this service to our veterans.